devplayer0/fyp/presentation/slides.md

 - 19 responses
 - Majority thought the system was useful
 - Less sure on understanding ARM concepts and incorporation into grades

+On the survey: 19 responses were received.
+Most thought it was very useful, although they were less sure on how it helped with understanding programming concepts (as well as incorporation into grading).

 ---